sranins/BusinessApplication-ReleaseNotes/articles/October18/service/field-service/universal-resource-scheduling-urs/extensibility-hook-resource-availability.md

 ---

-title: Extensibility Hook for Resource Availability
+title: Extensibile Resource Availability
-description: After the Schedule Assistant API runs and the results are rendered, customers can now decide if they want to override the available work hours of a resource.
+description: After the Schedule Assistant runs, customers can now decide if they want to override the availability of a resource before the search results are returned.
 author: MargoC
 manager: AnnBe
 ms.date: 5/14/2018